 - a.
 Plan and implement the department wide PIPS program. - b.
-Development and approval of the PIPS plan. - Selection of topics for department wide projects, and approval of PIPS outcome monitors and projects. - Review and discussion of the findings of PIPS studies and projects.
+Development and approval of the PIPS plan. - c.
+Selection of topics for department wide projects, and approval of PIPS outcome monitors and projects. - d.
+Review and discussion of the findings of PIPS studies and projects.
 When applicable initiation of plans of action to improve patient care using data gathered from Sentinel Event Reviews, Drug Usage Evaluations and PI monitoring activities and projects. - e.
 Identification of opportunities to improve care and reduce barriers to quality patient care. - f.
-Approval and implementation of recommendations for quality of care improvements. - Allocation of resources to facilitate the development, implementation, monitoring, evaluation and follow up of performance improvement activities.
+Approval and implementation of recommendations for quality of care improvements.